Center For Cellular Alignment

 Arcus Project, Ibaraki, Japan, 2017

-At Open Studios (with Arcus Project), visitors are invited to lie down and listen to the sounds.
+At Open Studios, visitors are invited to lie down and listen to the sounds.
 This “listening session” is an attempt to use sounds in order to evoke some hereditary ability within our bodies, similarly to how catfish can supposedly sense tremors before earthquakes happen, and that has perhaps lain dormant since ancient times.
 In Tamm’s way of thinking, we can find the connectivist idea of trying to locate links between things that initially seem unrelated."

 Guest Curator 2017 / Curator, Mori Art Museum